ceramicnetwork/docs/docs/clients/javascript/cli.md

 - [Host your own node](../../run/nodes.md)

 ## **Authentication**
-The JS CLI comes prepacked with the [Key DID Provider]() for authenticating and writing data to streams.
-At this time, no other DID Provider can be used with the CLI.
+By default, the CLI is authenticated using the [Key DID Provider](https://github.com/ceramicnetwork/key-did-provider-ed25519){:target="_blank"}.
+The seed for this DID is stored in `~/.ceramic/config.json`.
+If this file is not present on startup a new DID will be randomly generated.
+It's currently not possible to use the Ceramic CLI with other DID methods.

 ## **Usage**
-Type `--h` for a full list of CLI commands.
+Use the `ceramic daemon -h` command to see additional commands and options.

 </br></br></br>